jscoq/jscoq/README.md

 [Coq](https://coq.inria.fr) proof assistant and runs in your browser!
 We aim to enable new UI/interaction possibilities and to improve the accessibility of the Coq platform itself.
-Current stable version is jsCoq v8.12+0.12.0 supporting Coq 8.12.0, try it:
+Current stable version is jsCoq 0.12.2 supporting Coq 8.12.1, try it:

 <https://jscoq.github.io>

-jsCoq is written to conform to ES2017, any recent standard-compliant browser.
+jsCoq is written to conform to ES2017; any recent standard-compliant browser should be able to run it.
 No servers or external programs are needed.
 See the [Troubleshooting](#Troubleshooting) section if you have problems.

 jsCoq is community-developed by a [team of contributors](#Credits).